cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-import-iso.md

 ---
-title: "Import and deploy from an ISO image"
+title: "CloudStack: Import and deploy from an ISO image"
-slug: import-iso
+slug: cloudstack-import-iso
 ---